Pocador999/OwnLightSystem/README.md

 # Overview

-The OwnLight.UserService is a component of the OwnLightSystem (a microservice based system), developed as part of the second semester project.
-It is responsible for managing all user-related functionalities, such as registration, authentication, role-based authorization, and profile management within the system.
-This service also manages associations between users and devices (like luminaires) for control and monitoring purposes.
+The OwnLight.DeviceService is a crucial component of the OwnLightSystem, a microservice-based architecture developed for the second semester project.
+This service handles all device-related functionalities, including registration, control, and monitoring of devices such as luminaires.
+Additionally, it manages the associations between devices and users, enabling seamless control and monitoring within the system.

 ## Architecture

-The OwnLight.UserService is built following Domain-Driven Design (DDD) principles and uses a CQRS (Command Query Responsibility Segregation) pattern to separate reading and writing operations.
-The architecture is designed to ensure scalability, maintainability, and flexibility for future expansion.
-The microservice architecture promotes modularity, and the service interacts with other services via well-defined APIs.
+The OwnLight.DeviceService is designed with a focus on scalability, maintainability, and flexibility, adhering to Domain-Driven Design (DDD) principles.
+It employs the CQRS (Command Query Responsibility Segregation) pattern to distinctly separate read and write operations, enhancing performance and simplifying the codebase.
+The microservice architecture ensures modularity, allowing the service to interact seamlessly with other services through well-defined APIs, facilitating future expansion and integration.

 ## Key Components

 - **Controllers**: Handle incoming HTTP requests and route them to the appropriate handlers.
-They are organized by user roles and functionalities (e.g., authentication, user management, admin operations).
+They are organized by device functionalities (e.g., registration, control, monitoring).
-- **Services**: Centralize business logic, such as authentication, message handling, email services, and validation.
+- **Services**: Centralize business logic, such as device management, message handling, and validation.
 These services act as intermediaries between controllers and repositories.
-- **Repositories**: Manage the database interaction using Entity Framework to perform CRUD operations on user-related data, including user authentication and role management.
+- **Repositories**: Manage the database interaction using Entity Framework to perform CRUD operations on device-related data.
-- **Entities**: Represent the core domain models like User and other related domain objects.
+- **Entities**: Represent the core domain models like Device and other related domain objects.
 - **Mappings**: Use AutoMapper to map between domain entities and DTOs (Data Transfer Objects), simplifying data handling between layers.
 - **MediatR Handlers**: Handle the commands and queries defined in the CQRS architecture, decoupling the execution logic from controllers.
+- **Middlewares**: Configure and manage middleware components for handling cross-cutting concerns such as logging, authentication, and error handling.
+- **Background Services**: Execute long-running tasks or scheduled operations in the background, ensuring the main application remains responsive.
+- **Validation**: Implement validation logic to ensure data integrity and enforce business rules before processing requests.
+- **DTOs**: Define Data Transfer Objects for API responses and requests, ensuring a clear contract between the API and its consumers.

 ## Project Structure